stuartpb/barfspace/content/73ce0d7f-758e-40ef-ae0a-c37e4a5bf2cd.md

 Anyway, what I was going to say before I was so rudely interrputed by my own parenthetical, it's just like Tree Style Tabs - and then it has another pane that hosts a tree of *files* from a *workspace* collection or whatever.

 So yeah, this feeds into that same [Windowsystem Metabrowser](20768279-9c6d-4476-90d8-9dd15f3aa4d3.md) project idea note.

+## Whoops

+Accidentally enabled `"git.enableSmartCommit": true` by clicking the "Always" button when clicking the check and not staging anything... actually, that's a cool way to do it and I'm cool selecting that, now I feel like this is a behavior you should be able to opt into in Git proper